simonski/bn/README.md

 This is the repository for Buildnumber, `bn` program.

-It manages your version number via a number of different mechanisms.
+It manages your version number using semanitic versioning (major.minor.revision), via  `Buildnumber` file.

+Perhaps invoke it from your `Makefile` before you publish your code and you have a standard way of managing your versions.

+## Usage

 You can call it directly, for example